-The most expressive plants in the plant oils refining market use soy, canola and sunflower, which jointly correspond to 80% of the world consumption of plant oils4.
+The most expressive plants in the plant oils refining market use soy, canola and sunflower, which jointly correspond to 80% of the world consumption of plant oils.
 The sesame seed is an important crop due to its high content of oil, being the ninth most cultivated oil plant in the world.
 The global production of sesame in 2011 amounted to 4.1 million tons.
 The planted area covers more than 6.6 million hectares, with approximately 70% of the cultivated seeds being assigned for extraction of oil and the rest for nutrition.
+The main producing countries are China, India and Myanmar.

-4 MIELKE, T. The global market for oilseeds and vegetable oils.
+MIELKE, T. The global market for oilseeds and vegetable oils.
 [S.I.: s.n.], 2013.